Nakhichevanik

 Nakhichevanik (Նախիջևանիկ) or Nakhchivanly (Naxçıvanlı) is a village located in the Khojaly District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 The modern village was founded in the 15th century.
 During the Soviet period, the village was part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include tombs from the 2nd–1st millennia BCE, the abandoned village of Varder from between the 16th and 19th centuries, the 17th-century church of Surb Astvatsatsin (Holy Mother of God), and an 18th/19th-century cemetery.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, and a medical centre.